GET IN TOUCH

 Stopping or Reducing a Garnishment

-Wage garnishment is stressful, but taxpayers can stop or reduce the impact.
-Acting quickly is the best way to protect your income and avoid further enforcement from the Kansas Department of Revenue (KDOR) or the IRS.
+Wage garnishment is stressful, but taxpayers can take steps to stop or reduce its impact.
+Acting quickly is the best way to protect your income and avoid further enforcement.

 Immediate Actions